SoftUni-Internal/interactive-content/EN/10-Deployment/01-Setting-up-Heroku.md

 After **registering** and **confirming your e-mail**, you will be prompted to create a **password**.

-Once the setup is complete, you will be **automatically** logged into Heroku CLI.
+Once the setup is complete, you will be **automatically** logged into the Heroku CLI.

 [/slide]